Top 10 Signs of a Dysregulated Nervous System

 10. You’re highly sensitive to other people’s emotional states

-You're an empath.
+You may identify as an empath.
 But your sensitivity to other people’s emotional states is damaging your mental and physical health in the long run.
 You feel the need to take care of other people, even when they’re not asking for it.
 No matter how much you do, there’s never enough, and you end up getting drained.
-This leaves you feeling miserable and resentful towards the person who is taking your energy without giving.
+This leaves you feeling miserable and resentful toward the person who is taking your energy without giving.

 Discovering Nervous System Regulation for Yourself

 If you’ve recognized the signs of a dysregulated nervous system, the next step is to learn how to regulate it again.
 Regulating the nervous system is not an overnight process; it requires a combination of appropriate interventions and lifestyle changes, patience, and consistency.

 So, how do you heal a dysregulated nervous system?

 Most articles will advise you to focus on stress management with relaxation techniques like progressive muscle relaxation, or mindfulness practices like meditation and deep breathing.
 While stress reduction practices can certainly benefit the nervous system, healing nervous system dysregulation requires a more direct and comprehensive approach.

 The good news is that with the right interventions, it is possible to help regulate your nervous system.
 Healing your nervous system can take time, but it’s worth the effort.
 The health of your nervous system can affect your quality of life on a day-to-day basis, and the earlier you begin to heal, the better.

 - Learning how sensitivity impacts your nervous system

 - Get in control of how your body and mind feel